A New Metro Landscape for Indiana

 What Does This Mean for Hoosiers?

-Overall, Indiana has signficantly increased the number of metro areas for which statistical data will be made available.
+Overall, Indiana has significantly increased the number of metro areas for which statistical data will be made available.
 This will put Indiana on a variety of lists, benefiting site locators who find these lists convenient for comparing metro areas within states, across regions and throughout the nation.
 According to the federal Office of Management and Budget (OMB), these areas are defined only for the collection and tabulation of statistical data by the federal government.

 However, even though the OMB advises against the use of these definitions for nonstatistical (and particularly funding) purposes, many federal agencies do use these convenient groupings of counties for funding purposes—directly or indirectly.
 Federal agencies such as Housing and Urban Development, the Department of Agriculture and Health and Human Services have used these definitions for grant disbursement and other funding purposes.
 At this point, no specific information is available outlining their use of the new definitions.